yWorks/yfiles-asp.net-blazor/README.md

 }
 ```

-The function calls [`createEdge`](https://docs.yworks.com/yfiles-html/api/IGraph.html#createEdge(sourcePort,targetPort,style,tag)) with the nodes as paramters.
-Since we stored the nodes' ids in `nodes`, we can now get the corresponding nodes to create edges.
+The function calls `createEdge` with the nodes as parameters.
+Since we stored the nodes' ids in their tag, we can now get the corresponding nodes to create edges.

 Then, add these lines of code to the `CommunicatorService`: